saurabh1088/notes/iOS/Persistence/CoreData.md

 - faster initial load time

+## What is an Object Graph?

+We say Core Data manages object graph, let's see what an object graph is.
+Objects can and will have references to other objects in any object oriented programming.
+These relationships form a graph.
+One can say that an object graph is conceptualization of all instances of the objects from one's object model (the classes in the program) and their interconnections.
+So an Object graph is basically a dependency graph between objects.

 ## TODOs

 - [x] Check how to specify which persistent store to use and which is default one core data uses.
 - [ ] What is Core Data, and what is its primary purpose in iOS development?
 - [ ] Explain the role of the Managed Object Model in Core Data.